 If you have been charged with a crime, whether a felony or a misdemeanor, choosing the right attorney can have a lasting effect on the rest of your life.
-Hinkle attorneys handle cases in federal, state and municipal courts.
+Hinkle criminal defense attorneys handle cases in federal, state and municipal courts.

 All crimes in the state of Kansas are defined as felonies or misdemeanors.
 A felony is a crime sufficiently serious to be punishable by death or a term in state or federal prison.
 This is distinguished from a misdemeanor which is only punishable by confinement to county (local) jail, and/or a fine.